EvanHahn/evanhahn-dot-com/projects/index.md

 There's some code stuff that isn't open source for whatever reason.
 Those things include:

+* [The ChiPy Mentorship Program](https://chipymentor.org/) had me as a mentor in the Fall 2017 cohort
 * [Single Color Image](http://www.singlecolorimage.com/) lets you generate a PNG that's just one color.
 It's a simple app with a simple API
 * [My StackOverflow profile](https://stackoverflow.com/users/804100/evan-hahn)
 * [Reddit's /r/dailyprogrammer challenge solutions](/random/rdailyprogrammer-solutions)